Ophthalmologists Specializing in Macular Degeneration

 If you are looking for eye doctors that specialize in macular degeneration, you’ve come to the right place.
 Not only will our retinal doctors and low vision specialists provide customized treatment options for every patient, but we will work with you to find solutions which allow you to continue enjoying your daily activities.

-Our top-ranked ophthalmologists, Dr. David Michelson and Dr. Robyn Cohen, provide patients with the state-of-the-art care they need to diagnose age-related macular degeneration (or AMD) in its earliest stages, while also providing treatment and care to slow or prevent progression of the disease.
+Our top-ranked ophthalmologists at Eye Care of La Jolla provide patients with the state-of-the-art care they need to diagnose age-related macular degeneration (or AMD) in its earliest stages, while also providing treatment and care to slow or prevent progression of the disease.

 What Is Age-related Macular Degeneration?